Table of Contents

-The Debt-to-Equity Ratio is typically used in corporate finance, to estimate the extent to which a company is taking on debt to leverage its assets.
+The D/E ratio is typically used in corporate finance, to estimate the extent to which a company is taking on debt to leverage its assets.

-However, the Debt-to-Equity Ratio may sometimes be applied to personal finance, where it is known as the Personal Debt-to-Equity Ratio.
-The Personal D/E Ratio is calculated by dividing an individual’s total personal liabilities by their personal equity, which can be obtained by subtracting liabilities from total personal assets.
-Similar to the D/E ratio for companies, the personal D/E ratio is also used to assess financial risk through existing leverage.
+However, the D/E ratio may sometimes be applied to personal finance, where it is known as the Personal Debt-to-Equity Ratio.
+The Personal D/E ratio is calculated by dividing an individual’s total personal liabilities by their personal equity.
+The personal equity figure can be obtained by subtracting liabilities from total personal assets.
+Similar to the D/E ratio for companies, the personal D/E ratio is also used to assess personal financial risk through existing leverage.

 Read also: Understanding Investment Properties

 What is a Good Debt-to-Equity (D/E) Ratio?